 As an island, it is no surprise that England’s mile after mile of coastline include some of Europe’s best surfing destinations.
 It doesn’t matter if you’re a complete beginner or a seasoned pro, most big surf beaches have surf schools and the thrill of catching your first wave is an incredible feeling, making surfing one of the most fun things to do in England.

-If you fancy a surf break with your partner then the best places to head in England are the southern counties of Devon and Cornwall.
+If you fancy a surf break with your partner then the best places for surfing in England are the southern counties of Devon and Cornwall.
 Busy with visitors in the summer months, Sennon Cove (Cornwall), Polzeath (Cornwall) and Woolacombe (Devon) are some of the best places to start.
 For experienced surfers, Croyde Bay in Devon is home to larger and more powerful waves.

 9. Go crazy for Harry Potter

 The first Harry Potter film came out in 2001, the books a good few years before that.
 This means that if you’re a twenty-something plus, it’s very likely that you grew up alongside Harry, Ron and Hermione.

 The Warner Bros Studio Tour in Watford, gives visitors the chance to admire props, costumes and entire sets from the film franchise.
 See Privet Drive, the Forbidden Forest and the Great Hall at Hogwarts, as well as the costumes of Dumbledore, Snape, Bellatrix Lestrange and more.
 It’s one of the best days out in Hertfordshire.

 If you have young children, then they likely won’t be familiar with the series, so you’re best to leave them at home to avoid spoiling the fun.
 However, if your kids are a bit older and have seen the films, I apologise in advance, because they’ll almost certainly want to tag along.
 Either way, the Harry Potter Studios represent one of the best days out in England for adults, or for the entire family.